javascript-tutorial/en.javascript.info/1-js/05-data-types/11-date/article.md

     An integer number representing the number of milliseconds that has passed since the beginning of 1970 is called a *timestamp*.

     It's a lightweight numeric representation of a date.
-We can always create a date from a timestamp using `new Date(timestamp)` and convert the existing `Date` object to a timestamp using the `date.getTime()` method (see below).
+We can always create a date from a timestamp using `new Date(timestamp)` and convert the existing `Date` object to a timestamp using the `.getTime()` method (see below).

     Dates before 01.01.1970 have negative timestamps, e.g.:
     ```js run